Stroke Recovery: Is Living 15 Years Possible?

 Cognitive Decline Explained:

-Heart-related issues often go hand in hand with events involving the brain due to overlapping triggers such as elevated blood pressure and excess cholesterol levels.
-Individuals who have gone through such neurological events are generally more vulnerable to experiencing cardiac complications, including heart muscle damage or disruptions in normal heart function.
+Cardiac issues often accompany neurological events because of shared triggers like high blood pressure and elevated cholesterol.
+People who have experienced such events are generally more susceptible to heart complications, including muscle damage or irregular heart function.

 Infections can arise when movement is restricted for long periods or when swallowing functions are impaired.
 Remaining in bed without changing positions can lead to fluid accumulation within lungs, creating an environment prone to pneumonia.
 Difficulty swallowing may cause food or liquids to mistakenly enter airways, further increasing risk of respiratory infections.
 Additionally, limited mobility can interfere with regular elimination routines, allowing bacteria to linger or bladder emptying to remain incomplete, which can result in urinary tract complications.